GE GTE18GMHES: A Reliable Budget Top-Freezer with Classic Design

 How much does this refrigerator cost to operate annually?

 The Energy Star certified GTE18GMHES uses approximately 404 kWh per year.
-At the U.S. average electricity rate of $0.13 per kWh, this equals roughly $52-53 annually.
-Your actual costs will vary based on local utility rates and usage patterns, but it's among the most efficient in its class.
+At the U.S. average electricity rate of approximately $0.16 per kWh (2024), this equals roughly $50-65 annually,